The Drowning Lady in Annapolis Harbor

 Meanwhile, poor Gene was soaking wet and struggling to find a woman and overturned dinghy.
 When he got close to her she didn’t want to let go of her dinghy.
 “I had to convince her I couldn’t maneuver our dinghy with the weight of her dinghy dragging behind.
 She reluctantly let it drift away, handed me her oars, and hung onto the stern of our dinghy” he said.

 Amazingly, Stieg, a friend of ours from Charleston, SC (also attending the sailboat show) was out on the bow of Cumshaw, his Pearson Countess, a 44-foot moto sailor.
 He was checking his anchor when Gene shouted and got his attention.
-When he saw his predicament Stig rushed to drop a boarding ladder so the woman in the water could climb safely aboard his boat.
-He then called the Coast Guard describing where he was anchored so they could pick up the drowning lady, which we refer to her as, and return her to her boat in the harbor.
+When he saw his predicament Stig rushed to drop a boarding ladder so the woman in the water so she could climb safely aboard his boat.
+He then called the Coast Guard describing where he was anchored so they could pick up the drowning lady and return her to her boat in the harbor.

 We learned later that night the other woman’s husband who was missing was safe and sound.